 Neuropraxia is one of the least severe types of nerve injury, caused by a complete block of nerve transmissions where the nerve fibers have remained intact.

 The central nervous system, also known as the peripheral nerves, extend directly from the brain and spinal cord to the extremities.
 These are often prone to result in damage or injury to the nerves, often times causing neuropraxia, a condition resulting in a complete block of the nerve transmissions, usually, as a result of a fracture or dislocation.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "Neuropraxia (Nerve Injury) - Causes and Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Neuropraxia (Nerve Injury) - Causes and Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.